Aggressive and violent behaviour

 Schools needing support beyond their own resources for students with aggressive or violent behaviour can access additional services through the local school services team.

 As well as drawing on the expertise of staff in schools and school services teams, public schools have access, through local school services protocols and placement criteria, to a range of specialist programs and settings across NSW, such as behaviour schools, tutorial programs and suspension centres.

-Online Training Australia understanding and supporting student behaviour explores what is meant by difficult behaviour, how teacher practice can influence student behaviour and how positive classroom management practices support the learning and behaviour needs of all students.
+Online Training Australia Understanding and supporting student behaviour explores what is meant by difficult behaviour, how teacher practice can influence student behaviour and how positive classroom management practices support the learning and behaviour needs of all students.
 This course can be found in MyPL.

-Online Training Australia understanding personalised learning and support explores processes and strategies to support the additional learning and wellbeing needs of a wide range of students who require individual planning approaches.
+Online Training Australia Understanding personalised learning and support explores processes and strategies to support the additional learning and wellbeing needs of a wide range of students who require individual planning approaches.
 This can be found in MyPL.